nankueichen/review1/README.md

-# review1
+## Math review in preparation for discussion of MRI signal encoding and reconstruction
-Review a few simple math function in preparation for discussion of MRI signal encoding and reconstruction
+We use this jupyter notebook to review some math background in preparation for discussion of MRI signal encoding and reconstruction